-Facts: It was alleged that our client was highly intoxicated when he came home and struck his 85 year old mother multiple times.
-The probable cause affidavit alleges that our client even choked and kicked his mother while she was on the ground.
+Facts: It was alleged that The Rudman Law Group‘s client was highly intoxicated when he came home and struck his 85 year old mother multiple times.
+The probable cause affidavit alleges that the client even choked and kicked his mother while she was on the ground.

-Results: Although initially the state’s offer required our client do jail time, we were able to negotiate for our client to receive treatment.
-We successfully argued for probation in lieu of jail time as long as our client underwent a substance abuse and mental health evaluation with recommended treatment, to solve the underlying problem.
-We were able to get a withhold of adjudication that also allows our client, once off probation, to seal his record.
+Results: Although initially the state’s offer required their client do jail time, the firm was able to negotiate for their client to receive treatment.
+They successfully argued for probation in lieu of jail time as long as their client underwent a substance abuse and mental health evaluation with recommended treatment, to solve the underlying problem.
+They were able to get a withhold of adjudication that also allows their client, once off probation, to seal his record.

 Charge: Battery in a County Jail

 Case Number: 2014CF013142AXX

 Facts: The Rudman Law Group‘s client was charged with striking another inmate in the county jail.
 It was alleged that the entire incident was captured on jailhouse surveillance video.
 Based on his record, the state sought to have the client declared a habitual violent offender and increase the maximum penalty from five years to 10 years in prison.
 The state presented no other offer in this case but to simply state that they wanted him to do the maximum penalty allowable by law.

 Results: The firm immediately began to sort through the evidence and discovered the alleged “victim” was a convicted kidnapper and murderer who has severe psychological issues and was currently under prosecution by the state for numerous counts of weapons possession in the jailhouse.
 They argued their client was the victim of repeated threats of violence that was met with inaction by the supervising jailhouse guards.
 Due to their aggressive defense, the state offered their client the opportunity to resolve his case to the 447 days he had already served, substantially less than the state’s original offer.